rust-stuco/lectures/week12/slides.md

 * Futures are a very powerful tool
 * Futures and related functions can be implemented and managed in numerous ways
     * This is why Rust doesn't have a "default" runtime
-* Futures are designed to be "interruptable", to enable efficient polling
+* Futures are designed to be "interruptible", to enable efficient polling
     * Don't put large blocking code in async functions!
 * While the previous future launched a thread, this is uncommon
     * IO related async code uses `epoll` or other related polling calls